 PageRank is still important and it’s still part of what goes into determining where a web page will rank, but know that if you’re chasing PR you’re going about things the wrong way.
-PR is only one factor among hundreds and it’s also a Google specific metric.
+PR is only one factor among hundreds and it’s also a Google-specific metric.
 It has nothing to do with how well your pages rank at any other search engine.
-At best it’s a quick and dirty measure of the authority Google sees in a page or site.
+At best it’s a quick and dirty measure of the authority Google sees on a page or site.

-As a general rule the harder it is to acquire a link the better, because that difficultly reduces the chances of your competition getting the same link and that difficulty likely enhances the authority a search engine sees in the link and consequently your page and site.
+As a general rule the harder it is to acquire a link the better because that difficulty reduces the chances of your competition getting the same link and that difficulty likely enhances the authority a search engine sees in the link and consequently your page and site.

 As a site note: Page Rank is named after Google co-founder Larry Page.
 Many people mistakenly believe it’s named after page as in web page and think page rank is the same as where your page ranks in search results.
 Nope.
 Page is for Larry Page.

 There are three more ideas we should discuss when talking about the quality of links: